oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 string against the `ref` string pattern.
 When `BOOL` is set to `true`, the check returns an error if the name matches the reference pattern.
 By default, the check is disabled.
 It's useful to catch unexpected fallbacks to slow reference implementations from a big batch of problems.
+This option is always disabled on NVIDIA, AMD, and Generic vendors.

 ### --fast-ref
 `--fast-ref=BOOL` instructs the driver to use an optimized implementation